iomz/gserm19-adl/README.md

 The below is a screenshot from Yolo_mark running on Xavier labeling the dataset.
 ![Yolo Mark](https://i.imgur.com/eFrxA4W.png)

-The labeled dataset used for training my final model contains 294 imagens and it can be found at: https://github.com/iomz/gserm19-adl/releases/download/v1/artefact-training-data.tgz
+The labeled dataset used for training my final model contains 294 images, which can be found at: https://github.com/iomz/gserm19-adl/releases/download/v1/artefact-training-data.tgz

 ## 3. Define and build the model

-To train the model for single object classifier with fast inferencing object detection, I trained a 24-layer model based on pre-trained weights for the convolutional layers from [darknet53](https://pjreddie.com/darknet/imagenet/#darknet53) (http://pjreddie.com/media/files/darknet53.conv.74).
+To train the model of a single object classifier with fast inferencing, I trained a 24-layer model based on pre-trained weights for the convolutional layers from [darknet53](https://pjreddie.com/darknet/imagenet/#darknet53) (http://pjreddie.com/media/files/darknet53.conv.74).

 The configuration of the model is defined in `yolo/yolov3-artefact.cfg` in this repository.
 [This thread](https://stackoverflow.com/questions/50390836/understanding-darknets-yolo-cfg-config-files) from stackoverflow was helpful to understand each parameter.